-25th January 2016 – One telephone call changes my world.
+25th January 2016 – One telephone call that changes my world forever.

-She tells me my son is required to be seen by GOSH yet for what reason I do not know.
+She tells me my son is required to be seen by GOSH ASAP – yet for what reason I do not know.

 My world dies.

-I call my husband, he sets off to come home.
+I call Matt, who is at work in Chiswick, he sets off to come home on the train.

-I call my parents, they set off to come to see me with Ben (they’d been taking him for lunch for his Birthday).
+I call my parents, they set off to come to see me with Ben – they’d been taking him for lunch for his Birthday in London.

-I call a friend, she pops over as I can’t cope feeding the kids whilst hiding my tears – I physically cannot hide my tears or emotions, thank you Ruth.
+I call a number of friends, lukily one answers and she pops over as I can’t cope feeding the kids whilst hiding my tears – I physically cannot hide my tears or emotions; thank you Ruth.

-I vowed to NEVER see this paediatrician at QE again.
+I vowed to NEVER see or speak to this paediatrician again.

-One day, my whole world is turned upside down, forever.
+One day, my whole beautiful world is turned upside down, forever.

 2 thoughts on “One telephone call changes my world”